jonniespratley/angular-webspeech-directive/README.md

 ### Step 1 - Create the project
-Proceed to create your project folder and then cd into that directory.
+Proceed to create the project folder and then cd into that directory.

 	$ mkdir angular-webspeech-directive && cd angular-webspeech-directive

-Now use [Yeoman](http://yeoman.io/) to create your project files, execute the following command:
+Now use [Yeoman](http://yeoman.io/) to create the project files, execute the following command:

 	$ yo angular-component